Chive/django-multiupload/README.md

 $ pip install django-multiupload
 ```

-* Or directly from this repository the get the development version (if you're feeling adventurous)
+* Or directly from this repository to get the development version (if you're feeling adventurous)

 ```bash
 $ pip install -e git+https://github.com/Chive/django-multiupload.git#egg=multiupload